World Wide Fund for Nature: Controversy on investments in multiple fossil fuel developments

-Investigative journalism by NBC and later Naomi Klein, in 2008 and 2013 respectively, uncovered that the WWF has invested and profits from, multi-million dollar investment contracts it has put into oil, gas, coal and tar sands developments and did not pull out of these, divesting, when confronted but indicated it would at the minimum wait until 2020 to do so, in some of its fossil fuel ventures, as early ending would have not been as profitable for them.
-The WWF does not oppose fossil fuels but engages in what it internally terms as the "responsible development" of fossil fuels.
+Investigative journalism by NBC and later Naomi Klein, in 2008 and 2013 respectively, uncovered that WWF has invested and profits from multi-million dollar investment contracts it has put into oil, gas, coal, and tar sands developments and did not pull out of these, divesting, when confronted but indicated it would at the minimum wait until 2020 in some of its fossil fuel ventures, as early ending would have not been as profitable for them.
+WWF does not oppose fossil fuels but engages in what it internally terms as the "responsible development" of fossil fuels.

 Proposal to sell non-fungible tokens

-In February 2022, WWF UK released plans to raise funds through selling NFTs (non-fungible tokens).
-NFT is a unit of data stored on a blockchain.
+In February 2022, WWF UK released plans to raise funds through selling NFTs (non-fungible tokens), which are units of data stored on a blockchain.
 Critics point out transacting NFTs causes significant environmental impact.

-Listed as "foreign agents" in Russia
+Listing as a "foreign agent" and an "undesirable organisation" in Russia

-On 10 March 2023, during the 2022 Russian invasion of Ukraine, WWF was listed as a "foreign agent" in Russia, for having tried to influence the Russian authorities "under the guise of protecting nature and the environment".
+On 10 March 2023, during the 2022 Russian invasion of Ukraine, WWF was listed as a so-called "foreign agent" in Russia for allegedly trying to influence the Russian authorities "under the guise of protecting nature and the environment".

+About 20 weeks later, the Prosecutor-General of Russia designated it as a so-called "undesirable organisation" on similar grounds.
+This decision effectively bans the group from operating in the country.